Available in Clearing for 2026 entry

 20 credits

 This module will enhance the students understanding of health legislation and current health and social care policies and their influence quality of care, patient safety.
-They will also develop an understand of the principles of health economics and their relevance to resource allocation in health and social care organisations .
+They will also develop an understanding of the principles of health economics and their relevance to resource allocation in health and social care organisations .

 Nursing Interventions and Prescriber Readiness